August-Li/Note/August/Mac/Mac 开发配置手册.md

 # Mac 开发配置手册

-[TOC]

 ## System Preferences
 First thing you need to do, on any OS actually, is update the system!
 For that: **Apple Icon > Software Update**.
 Also upgrade your OS incase you want to work on the latest OS.
 Yosemite is a free upgrade so please check that.

 If this is a new computer, there are a couple tweaks you would like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 ### Users and Groups
 - Login Options-> Change fast switching user menu to Icon
 - Set up Password, Apple id, Picture , etc.

 ### Trackpad
 - Point & Click